UCL-ARC/julia-hpc-2024/index.md

 * [Dr. Carsten Bauer](instructors/carsten-bauer/) (Paderborn Center for Parallel Computing)
 * [Dr. Mosè Giordano](instructors/mose-giordano/) (UCL ARC)

+## Material

+The learning material for the workshop will be made publicly available.
+We will provide a link in this page after the workshop.

 ## Registration

 [Register](https://buytickets.at/uclarc/1086021/r/ws) via the button at the bottom of